Rostøya

-Rostøya or Rostøy is an island in Austevoll municipality in Vestland county, Norway.
+Rostøya is an island in Austevoll Municipality in Vestland county, Norway.
 It is located north of the island of Drøna and west of the island of Huftarøy.
 The village of Kolbeinsvik lies about 4 km south of Rostøya.
-The island is connected to Huftarøy by a road bridge that crosses the 12 m wide channel separating the islands.
+The island is connected to the island of Huftarøy by a road bridge that crosses the 12 m wide channel separating the islands.